Cameroon's 'Gurl Boss' crew takes on male-dominated film world

-YAOUNDE, Cameroon, March 6 (Reuters) - Tatapong Beyala sets up her camera in a studio in Yaounde, Cameroon, surrounded by an all-women team of technicians, make-up artists and assistants.
+YAOUNDE, Cameroon (Reuters) - Tatapong Beyala sets up her camera in a studio in Yaounde, Cameroon, surrounded by an all-women team of technicians, make-up artists and assistants.

 For the 27-year-old owner of Gurl Boss Productions, it is the perfect crew to take on the male-dominated world of film production in her central African country and beyond.